 Spread of the corona virus in Malawi

+The inhabitants of Malawi are still affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
 The inhabitants of Malawi are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By September 21st, 2020, 5733 infected persons and 179 deaths have been reported in the country.
-The first confirmed infections were reported on April 2nd, 2020, which is the date of the official notification.
+By December 4th, 2020, 6043 infected persons and 185 deaths have been reported in the country.
+The first confirmed infections were reported on April 3rd, 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on July 11th with 192 new infected persons.
+The country reached its peak so far on July 12th with 192 new infected persons.

 The first graph shows the number of infected persons reported.
 The second graph shows the number of deaths.